 *The medical certificate must have been provided for the same medical standard that you are now applying for:

 You are responsible for the cost of getting your certificate.
-The cost varies from doctor to doctor.
+The cost varies between medical centres.

 We want to ensure you won't cause an accident through a health-related incident when you're responsible for the lives of passengers or driving large vehicles on public roads.
 It's important to recognise you're also on the road for longer than the average Kiwi driver.
 If you need a heavy vehicle licence (classes 2, 3, 4 or 5), or a P, V, I or O endorsement, this applies to you.